Imago

 “One more addition to the Cowboys’ staff: BT Jordan has been hired as a pass rush specialist consultant, per source.
 He spent the last two years with Denver and was with Seattle before that.
 Renowned for his work with DL over the years and has a past with Kenny Clark,” ESPN’s Todd Archer reported via X on February 24.

-BT Jordan has built his coaching career steadily since 2012, starting as an Assistant Offensive Line Coach at Missouri S&T. He then moved to McKendree University in 2013 as a Graduate Assistant, working with tight ends and the offensive line, before taking on a similar role at Austin Peay later that year.
-He then had two productive seasons at Austin Peay, which earned him a promotion to full-time Defensive Line Coach
+While Jordan built his coaching career steadily since 2012, starting as an Assistant Offensive Line Coach at Missouri S&T, he moved to McKendree University in 2013 as a Graduate Assistant.
+Jordan worked with tight ends and the offensive line before taking on a similar role at Austin Peay later that year.
+He then had two productive seasons at Austin Peay, which earned him a promotion to full-time Defensive Line Coach.

 After leaving Austin Peay, BT Jordan spent three seasons at John Ehret High School in New Orleans as Defensive Line Coach.
-In 2021, he then joined the Arizona Cardinals through the NFL’s Bill Walsh Diversity Coaching Fellowship, gaining valuable pro-level coaching experience.
+He also gained valuable pro-level coaching experience in 2021 by joining the Arizona Cardinals through the NFL’s Bill Walsh Diversity Coaching Fellowship.
 A year later, Jordan worked as a pass rush specialist at Michigan State.

-In 2023, BT Jordan returned to the NFL to work as a pass rush specialist with the Seattle Seahawks.
+BT Jordan returned to coaching in the NFL in 2023 when he became the pass rush specialist for the Seattle Seahawks.
 He then served as a pass rush consultant for the Denver Broncos over the past two seasons.
-During his tenure, the Broncos led the NFL in quarterback pressures, QB hits, and sacks.

 One more addition to Cowboys’ staff: BT Jordan has been hired as a pass rush specialist consultant, per source.
 He spent the last two years with Denver and was with Seattle before that.
 Renowned for his work with DL over the years and has a past with Kenny Clark.